 1. A Social Media Campaign Needs Research.

 We recommend doing research and a lot of it.
-Working with a marketing agency or consultant can help you a lot with this from a time and from a target and ideal client perspective but at the end of the day, no one knows your business like you do, and it is important to know your goals and ideal client before you create a campaign.
+Working with a marketing agency or consultant can help you with this from a time, a target and ideal client perspective but at the end of the day, no one knows your business like you do.
+It is important to know your goals and ideal client before you create a campaign.

 2. Technology will make this a lot easier.

 There are a ton of tools out there, countless software to help make your campaign a success.
 Being able to track results of a campaign through Facebook Insights is great but can sometimes be confusing.
-An easy solution we use in-house all the time is Report Garden.
-We can pick and choose and display to our clients the information they want to see and not all of the fluff.
+An easy solution we use in-house is Report Garden.
+We can pick and choose what to display to our clients; the information they want to see and not all of the fluff.

-Making sure you market consistently without consuming too much time, so it might be a good idea to look at software to help make this easier.
+Make sure you market consistently without consuming too much time; it might be a good idea to look at software to help make this easier.
 Social Media Management tools like Sendible, Sprout HootSuite, and HeyOrca are an expense, but it’s an expense that will save you a lot of time.
 A lot of these options also have free versions that can help you out of the gate.

 3) Know your audience.

-This slides back into step 1 by knowing your ideal client, but at the same time social media is a funny beast, you never know who you are going to reach, but you can certainly try your best to control it., Through targeting and retargeting methods it is easy to isolate your ideal client and target them.
+This slides back into step 1 by knowing your ideal client.
+At the same time social media is a funny beast, you never know who you are going to reach, but you can certainly try your best to control it.
+Through targeting and re-targeting methods it is easy to isolate your ideal client and target them.
 Although brand awareness is fantastic, it might not be the goal, so knowing your audience is crucial to a successful campaign.

 Approaching a social media campaign should not be about your business, but the target audience.